dhall-lang/dhall-lang/tests/README.md

   `normalization` contains some tests which require the import system to work correctly, except for the ones categorized as `simple`, which don't depend on the import system being implemented)
+- `unit`: tests that try to exercise only one very specific case (e.g. an inference rule) at a time.
+Like `simple` but even simpler.

 But how should every feature be exercised?
 The following sections detail what to run for each feature: